Hague Secret Emissary Affair: Reception

 Because of Russia's opposition to Japan, Nicholas II of Russia tried to help the three Korean emissaries to enter the convention hall, though these efforts were ultimately blocked by Japan.
+Russian foreign minister Izvolsky rejected the request, as he had been a key figure involved in a push for Russian reconciliation with Japan.
+Izvolsky conveyed the message that the Russian provincial government had “strict orders not to deal with [the Koreans] at all”, and Russia had no intention of recognizing Korea’s representative status at the Hague Conference.
 Emperor Gojong's emissaries were unable to gain entry into the convention hall.
 Korea was no longer viewed as an independent nation by the nations, as Japan had assumed responsibility for its international representation.